When I left Seattle in 2010, it was a one-company town. And that company was in trouble.

 It's tempting to justify overworking employees in the name of getting customers their packages a little bit faster.
 It's also tempting to view suppliers, independent sellers and other partners as interchangeable — they're only important to Amazon insofar as they help the company get customers what they want, when they want it, at the right price.

 There's something cavalier about how Amazon has started creating its own "private label" versions of popular products, competing directly with the vendors whose products it sells, although Amazon points out that physical retailers do it all the time.
-Or the way it treats sellers on the Amazon Marketplace, which pits third-party merchants against one another in a brutal pricing war, exacerbated by often ineffective enforcement against counterfeit products and against shady seller tactics.
+Or the way it treats sellers on the Amazon Marketplace, which pits third-party merchants against one another in a brutal pricing war, exacerbated by lax enforcement against counterfeit products and against shady seller tactics.

 The more powerful Amazon gets, the more complaints about these practices will grow, putting the company at odds with antitrust regulators and lawmakers who are aggressively starting to take on Big Tech.